 When the agency is ready to arrest someone, they will take the evidence in front of a federal magistrate.
 The judge will then issue a federal arrest warrant, and the suspect will be taken into custody by the U.S. Marshals.

 For most people who have dealt with federal criminal investigations, the most nerve-racking part of this is suspecting that you might be under watch but never fully knowing until it’s too late.
-Federal agents work in secrecy, and they can spend months or even years investigating a case before a suspect becomes aware that they are under investigation.
+Federal law enforcement officers work in secrecy, and they can spend months or even years investigating a case before a suspect learns that are under investigation.

-If you suspect that you are under federal investigation or that there might be a warrant for your arrest, it’s important to speak with a federal defense attorney as soon as possible.
+If you suspect that you are under federal investigation or that there might be an active warrant for your arrest, it’s important to speak with a federal defense attorney as soon as possible.
 Your attorney can help you understand your case and advise you on the best route forward.

 - A relative or close associate is contacted or arrested by federal agents.